Schwidola0607/image_segmentation/README.md

 * `preprocessing.cpp` - executable that was used to process the images in `data/`
 * `results.md` - written report

+# Setup instructions

 # Running Instructions
+### How to run the openCV prompt window
+* Run `python3 SeedGenerator.py`.
+* A window will pop up asking you to click on foreground seeds.
+After that press `Esc`.
+* Same window will now ask you to click on background seeds.
+After that press `Esc`.
+* A seeded image along with a `input.txt` file will be created.
 ### How to run the main executable
-* Navigate to the base directory of this repository in the command line
+* Navigate to the base directory of this repository in the command line.
-* Run `make`
+* Run `make`.
-* Run `./main <input image filepath> <output image filepath>`
+* Run `./main <input image filepath> <output image filepath>`.
-* Provide seed coordinates as directed by the executable
+* Main will automatically read from `input.txt` to get the foreground and background seeds.
-* The output should be saved where you specified in the initial command
+* The output should be saved where you specified in the initial command.

+### Alternative running instructions:
+* run `sh -e run.sh` (untested in ews environment).

 ### How to run the test suite
-* Navigate to the base directory of this repository in the command line
+* Navigate to the base directory of this repository in the command line.
-* Run `make test`
+* Run `make test`.
-* Run `./test`
+* Run `./test`.
 * The test suite consists of 5 3x3 images used to test the two image segmentation algorithms.